Author Guidelines

 - An article sent for publication in the Theological Yearbook should include the following information:

-1. First and last name of the author/authors, as well as a short information about the author/authors (affiliation, academic degrees and titles, mailing address and e-mail address) with the ORCID.
+1. First and last name of the author/authors, as well as a short information about the author/authors (affiliation, academic degrees and titles, e-mail address) with the ORCID.
+These data are published in the printed and electronic versions of the "Theological Yearbook".

 2. Title of the article in the language of publication and in English.